trek-view/basecamp/_posts/2020-07-03-how-does-360-stitching-software-work.md

 <img class="img-fluid" src="/assets/images/blog/2020-07-03/hugin-screenshot-03.jpg" alt="Hugin Screenshot Control Points Stitching" title="Hugin Screenshot Control Points Stitching" />

-What's more, Hugin is suitable for people who like tinkering both basic or advanced technical skills, with options from fully automated to manual stitching.
+What's more, Hugin is suitable for people who like tinkering with either basic or more advanced technical skills, with options from fully automated to manual stitching workflows.

-[Here's a great tutorial that will get you started quickly](http://hugin.sourceforge.net/tutorials/enfuse-360/en.shtml).
-All you need is a camera (and most of us all have one on our phone).
+[Here's a great tutorial that will get you started](http://hugin.sourceforge.net/tutorials/enfuse-360/en.shtml).
+All you need is a camera... and most of us all have one of those built into our phones.